 Who: Someone other than you should (at least at first) give your baby expressed milk in a bottle.
 You should not be anywhere near your baby either, because breast is best and baby’s know that!

-How: You should give breast milk to your baby in a bottle that is made for breastfeeding babies.
+How: You should give breast milk to your baby in a bottle similar to the breast.
 These bottles mimic the natural latch that your baby uses.
 You should also make sure that you are using a slow flow nipple, so that your baby really has to work at removing the milk from the bottle.

-Read more about bottle feeding breast milk to find out how long your breast milk is good for, how much your baby should be drinking and how to deal with bottle refusal.
+Read more about feeding breast milk in a bottle to find out how long your breast milk is good for, how much your baby should be drinking and how to deal with bottle refusal.

 Breastfeeding And Bottle Feeding Formula